bgd-labs/aave-proposals/src/AaveV3MAICapsUpdates_20230724/CHAOS-LABS-RISK-PARAMETERS-UPDATE-MAI-AAVE-V3.md

 ## Simple Summary

-A proposal to reduce the Supply and Borrow Caps and Debt Ceiling for MAI on Aave V3 Polygon, Avalanche, Arbitrum and Optimism
+A proposal to reduce the Supply and Borrow Caps and Debt Ceiling for MAI on Aave V3 Polygon, Arbitrum and Optimism

 ## Motivation